david-yu/vagrant-docker-ee-ubuntu/README.md

-Vagrant Virtualbox setup for Docker EE 17.06 on Ubuntu Xenial 16.04
+Vagrant Virtualbox setup for Docker EE 2.0 on Ubuntu Xenial 16.04
 ========================

-This vagrant file is provided strictly for demonstration purposes to help setup a cluster environment that installs HAProxy for loadbalancing, Docker EE, UCP, and DTR.
+This vagrant file is provided strictly for demonstration purposes to help setup a cluster environment that installs Docker EE, UCP, and DTR with embedded DNS.
 This can be used as a demo environment on your local machine, when internet access is not present.

 After running `vagrant up`:
-- UCP will be accessible from `https:\\ucp.local`
+- UCP will be accessible from `https:\\ucp.local` resolved through DNS
-- DTR will be accessible from `https:\\dtr.local`
+- DTR will be accessible from `https:\\dtr.local` resolved through DNS
+- If installed, HAProxy Stats will be accessible from `https:\\haproxy.local:9000` (login: admin/admin)

 This template will also setup the VMs with static ip addresses as follows (if IP addresses are already in use, change them inside of the Vagrantfile):
-- `haproxy` (HAProxy LB): 172.28.128.30
 - `ucp-node1` (UCP manager node): 172.28.128.31
 - `ucp-node2` (UCP manager node2, not provisioned - optional): 172.28.128.32
 - `ucp-node3` (UCP manager node3, not provisioned - optional): 172.28.128.33
 - `dtr-node1` (DTR replica): 172.28.128.34
 - `worker-node1` (Worker node): 172.28.128.35
 - `worker-node2` (Worker node): 172.28.128.36
+- `gitlab-node` (Gitlab node): 172.28.128.37
+- `haproxy` (HA Proxy node): 172.28.128.30 - Optional

 DNS entries for landrush:
 - `dtr.local`: 172.28.128.30